Military Religious Freedom Foundation: 2011–2016

+2020s

+The MRFF announced on March 3, 2026, that they had received more than 200 complaints by US military personnel against commanders invoking extremist Christian eschatological themes to prepare troops for the 2026 Iran war, with one commander saying that "President Trump has been anointed by Jesus to light the signal fire in Iran to cause Armageddon and mark his return to Earth."

 Recognition

 In September 2008, the California Council of Churches IMPACT (CCCI), a public policy advocacy organization that represents numerous mainstream Christian and Orthodox Christian communities, formally announced its endorsement of the MRFF's mission.
 CCCI Board President Rev. John Freeseman stated "Our alignment with the Military Religious Freedom Foundation is on behalf of religious freedom for all people, regardless of belief or non-belief.
 It is not the function of the U.S. Military to proselytize our troops but to protect our constitutional freedoms."

 MRFF Senior Research Director Chris Rodda was invited to contribute an essay on religious expression in the military to the discursive 2010 volume "Attitudes Aren't Free: Thinking Deeply About Diversity in the US Armed Forces" published by Air University Press, the publishing arm of the Air University at Maxwell Air Force Base.

 In December 2012, Weinstein was named #95 of the "100 Most Influential People in U.S. Defense" by Defense News.